Krishnagupta2004/Dev-Detective/README.md

 # Dev-Detective
-Dev-Detective using HTML, CSS and JS
+Dev-Detective using HTML, CSS and JS.
+It searches the Github profile of any user.